liquid-labs/catalyst-standards/package-standards.md

 ## Scope

-These standards address the organization of software code and related work products into "packages".
+These standards address the organization of software code and related work products into packages.
+General file layout structure and naming conventions can be found within the [Liquid Dev File Structure Standards](./file-structure-standards.md).

 ## Terms